 Catheterization is a key diagnostic tool for cardiac health.
-Traditionally, a line is threaded through the femoral artery in the groin and up into the heart, requiring patients to lie flat for several hours, and remain flat and immobile for some time after the procedure.
+Traditionally, a line is threaded through the femoral artery in the groin and up into the heart, requiring patients to lie flat for several hours and remain immobile for some time after the procedure.

 Deborah is performing almost all types of procedures through the radial artery, including caths for complex bifurcation stenting, vein graft stenting, and emergency care during heart attack.
 We also perform peripheral procedures such as kidney artery stenting, subclavian stenting, and in selected cases Iliac artery intervention through this approach.
 This procedure is of extreme benefit to those patients who cannot lay flat for long hours, those with back pain issues, emphysema, and congestive heart failure, among other conditions.